DURHAM CITY AUDIO TOUR

 As with all tours it is common to start in a central place and fan out to see the relevant sights.
 With Durham this starting place must be the Market Place, to which it can be said that all roads lead to.
 The roads south from Darlington, north to Newcastle, east to Sunderland and west to Crook all converge on the small square marketplace.

 The original Market Place was situated on the Palace Green in front of the Cathedral but was moved in the 12th century to its present site.
 The buildings around the Market Place are mainly 19th century, the most imposing being the clearing Banks.
 The Town Hall is worth noting.
-It was built in 1754 on the site of the Guild Hall and its roof is modelled on that of Westminster Hall.
+It was built in 1754 on the site of the Guild Hall and its roof is modeled on that of Westminster Hall.
 One of the numerous churches we shall discuss is situated here.
 St Nicholas's which is on the north side of the Market Place, was built in 1858 [42] when the original structure was demolished.
 Its spire is even more prominent now following the creation of the bypass road that has cleared an open space behind it.

 Next to St Nicholas's the road of Claypath rises between the Church and what was the old Doggart’s’ store and the now demolished Co-Op store.
 This position was also where one of the main City gates stood here to protect the northern City entrance.
-Durham has never been famous for its defensive fortifications such walls, maybe because its natural defences gave an air of security.
+Durham has never been famous for its defensive fortifications such walls, maybe because its natural defenses gave an air of security.

 The southern defensive or inner ring contained the Castle and Cathedral.
 Later the Market Place was included in an outer defensive section.
 The wall had its main purpose of fortification on the open northern section as the east, west, and southern sections had the looping River Wear as its main defence.
 The north wall included St Nicholas's church which had its northern wall built of great strength.